traindb-project/traindb-ml/cardinality_estimation/estimators/README.md

 In particular, we need to extend *data-driven* models for learned approximate query processing in TrainDB.

-We'll implement various functions to handle TPC-H and Instacart datasets for AQP.
+Also, we'll implement various functions to handle TPC-H and Instacart datasets for AQP.

 We consider the following methods as baselines for AQP evaluation using cardinality estimation.